 There is one more way to enable the functionality in Windows 10, and you can use the Registry Editor to get the job done.

 Before tweaking any file, it is recommended to backup all Registry files.
 Then, open the Registry Editor on your computer.
 For that, press Win+R, type regedit, and press Enter.
 You need to select Yes in the UAC window.
 After that, navigate to this path-

 Here you need to create a key named LanmanWorkstation, only if it does not exist already.
-To generate the key, right-click on Windows key and select New > Key.
+To generate the key, right-click on the Windows key and select New > Key.
 Following that, name it as LanmanWorkstation.

-Now, select this newly created key and right-click on the right side > New > DWORD (32-bit) Value and name it as AllowInsecureGuestAuth.
+Now, select this newly created key and right-click on the right side > New > DWORD (32-bit) Value and name it AllowInsecureGuestAuth.